The Guide to Cheek Kissing: How To Cheek Kiss Across the World

 Spain, Portugal, and Italy: The Romantics

-Spain, Portugal, and Italy all favor the two cheek approach, though there are some subtle differences you should be aware of.
+Spain, Portugal, and Italy all favor the double kiss approach, though there are some subtle differences you should be aware of.
 For Spain and Portugal, you should go in for the right cheek first, whereas it’s the left first for Italians.

 And you should also be aware of who does all this kissing!
-For Spain and Portugal, it’s typical for women to cheek kiss both men and women in greeting, though for men to only do this to women.
-Though in Spain, men may cheek kiss one another in congratulation when they are close friends or family.
+For Spain and Portugal, it’s typical for women to cheek kiss both men and women in greeting, though men only do this to women.
+In Spain, however, men are very generous with their cheek kisses among one another, especially with close friends or family.

 And as for who you should or shouldn’t kiss, well, everyone can cheek kiss just about everyone.
-Though men kissing men in greeting is far more common in the south of France than it is in the north.
+It is true, however, that men kissing men in greeting is far more common in the south of France than it is in the north.

 Netherlands, Belgium, and Switzerland: They Also Cheek Kiss!